-The Company's exploration expenditures, certain acquisition costs and other operating expenses are denominated in US dollars, Papua New Guinea kina, Polish zloty and European Euro.
+The Company's exploration expenditures, certain acquisition costs and other operating expenses are denominated in the US dollar, Papua New Guinea kina, Polish zloty and European Euro.
 The Company's exposure to foreign currency risk arises primarily on fluctuations between the Canadian dollar and the US dollar, Papua New Guinea kina, Polish zloty and European Euro.
 The Company has not entered into any derivative instruments to manage foreign exchange fluctuations.

-NOTES TO THE UNAUDITED CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS As of and for the three and six months ended March 31, 2014 and 2013 (in Canadian dollars, except otherwise stated)
+NOTES TO THE UNAUDITED CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS As of and for the three and nine months ended June 30, 2014 and 2013 (in Canadian dollars, except otherwise stated)